aronwoost/gemini-test-repo/.gemini/styleguide.md

 ### If there are multiple commits and any does not align:
 ```
-### 🗜️ PR has multiple commits, please "Squash and merge".
+### 🗜️ PR does not align with commit rules, please "Squash and merge".

 Alternatively you can update the commits (e.g. with interactive rebase) to align them with our commit rules.
 ```